Semiparametric Estimation of the Shape of the Limiting Bivariate Point Cloud: Simulation Study

 Table \ref{t:rmise} summarizes the RMSE ratio for estimates of $\eta$ and RMISE ratios for estimates of $\lambda(\omega)$ and $\tau_1(\delta)$ based on the \Bezier spline and Simpson-Tawn estimators.
 Most of the values are greater than 1, indicating that dependence measures based on \Bezier spline estimates of the gauge function have comparable or better RMSE/RMISE than those based on the Simpson-Tawn estimator.
 However, for the inverted logistic copula, the Simpson-Tawn estimator outperforms the \Bezier spline estimator when estimating of $\tau_1(\delta)$.
 Our experiments indicate that the error arises when the posterior $p_{4,2} > \delta$; this leads to $\tau_1(\delta)$ estimates to be less than 1, whereas the theoretical value for the inverted logistic copula is 1 for all $\delta$.
 Our approach, however, is still able to correctly estimate $\tau(\delta) = 1$ in all the inverted logistic scenarios for all but extremely small values of $\delta$.

-Table \ref{t:eta_estimates} provides the number of datasets (out of 100) in each scenario where the posterior medians of $\eta$ is estimated to be 1.
+Table \ref{t:eta_estimates} provides the number of datasets (out of 100) in each scenario where the posterior median of $\eta$ is estimated to be 1.
 The values in the parentheses are corresponding point estimates of $\eta$ based on the Simpson-Tawn estimator.
-For the \Bezier spline estimators, the values were always estimated to be near 0 for the AI copulas, and always high for the AD copulas.
-While there were some cases where the \Bezier spline estimates the posterior of $\eta$ as 1 when the dependence is high in an AI copula, both methods are good at estimating AI behaviour correctly.
-On the other hand, the Simpson-Tawn estimates show a decline in their ability to estimate the correct value of $\eta=1$ for the AD copulas when dependence is low.
+For the \Bezier spline estimators, the values were always estimated to be near 0 for the asymptotically independent copulas, and always high for the asymptotically dependent copulas.
+While there were some cases where the \Bezier spline estimates the posterior of $\eta$ as 1 when the dependence is high in an asymptotically independent copula, both methods are good at estimating AI correctly.
+On the other hand, the Simpson-Tawn estimates show a decline in their ability to estimate the correct value of $\eta=1$ for the asymptotically dependent copulas when dependence is low.
 This is especially noticeable for the asymmetric logistic copula, and has been documented by \citet{simpson-2022a} as well.
 The \Bezier spline estimator is much better at predicting AD correctly across all scenarios.
 We conclude that the \Bezier splines are adept at representing limit set boundaries associated with common parametric copula models, and are also flexible enough to represent a wider variety of edge cases.
 In all cases, the true value of $\eta$ was well-estimated from the posterior distribution, and the model is particularly adept at identifying AD.